Ceelog/phpdoc-en/src/migration54/incompatible.md

 Although most existing PHP 5 code should work without changes, please take note of some backward incompatible changes:

--   <span class="simpara">
+-   <span class="simpara"> Safe mode is no longer supported.
-    <a href="/features/safe-mode.html" class="link">Safe mode</a> is no
-    longer supported.
 Any applications that rely on safe mode may need adjustment, in terms of security. </span>
 -   <span class="simpara">
     <a href="/security/magicquotes.html" class="link">Magic quotes</a>
     has been removed.
 Applications relying on this feature may need to